Posted on Saturday, 17th March 2018 by Dennis Damp

 much to live on and much to live for.”

-The author for this quote is unknown but whomever made this observation was certainly an astute observer of the human condition.
-Most retire with much to live for; watching their children mature and become successful responsible adults, enjoying their grandchildren, and just experiencing many of the things they dreamed about doing in retirement.
-Others love to travel, expand their hobbies, garden, or remodel their homes.
-One of my friends spent the first 10 years in retirement totally remodeling his home, Nick did most of it himself.
-His brothers helped with major projects, and he contracted out what he didn’t have the expertise or equipment to complete himself.
+The author of this quote is unknown, but whoever made this observation was indeed an astute observer of the human condition.
+Most retirees have much to live for, watching their children mature and become successful, responsible adults, enjoying their grandchildren, and experiencing many of the things they dreamed about doing in retirement.

-You may have much to live for but if you don’t have sufficient resources retirement can become a burden rather than the reward it should be after a lifetime of work and sacrifice.
+You may have much to live for, but if you don’t have sufficient resources, retirement can become a burden rather than the reward it should be after a lifetime of work and sacrifice.

-Fortunately a majority of employees plan ahead, save for a rainy day, and have alternatives when diversity comes knocking at their door.
-Those who don’t plan ahead often lament “why me!”
-Even though you lose the advantages of compounding interest the longer you wait it’s never too late to start the process.
-There is hope, it’s just that the later you start the more you have to put into savings to reach your goals.
-Fortunately Uncle Sam foresaw this problem and for years now allows those over 50 to make additional catch up contributions to their 401K savings accounts.
-Just one of a number of ways to get ahead when you are behind the curve.
+There is hope; it’s just that the later you start, the more you have to put into savings to reach your goals.
+Fortunately, Uncle Sam foresaw this problem and has allowed those over 50 to make additional catch-up contributions to their 401K savings accounts for years now—just one of several ways to get ahead when you are behind the curve.

 Helpful Retirement Planning Tools / Resources

-Distribute these FREE tools to others that are planning their retirement
+Distribute these FREE tools to others who are planning their retirement

 - Retirement Planning Guide